2015 in Rizin Fighting Federation: Background

 On October 8, 2015 The former President of Pride FC, Sakakibara held a press conference to announce his return to MMA with Rizin Fighting Federation.

 Sakakibara returned to mainstream MMA, along with Nobuhiko Takada and other former Pride FC employees.

 Rizin partnered with Bellator MMA to allow former Strikeforce Light Heavyweight Champion, Muhammed "King Mo" Lawal to compete the Rizin's inaugural grand prix.
-Eventually, King Mo won the 8 man Heavyweight tournament with a prize of $300,000.
+Eventually, King Mo won the 8 man under 100 kg tournament with a prize of $300,000.